krober10nd/SeismicMesh/paper/paper.md

  * Much like how the original DistMesh program has been used, SeismicMesh can be adapted for other domain-specific applications besides seismology (e.g., fluid dynamics, astrophysics, and oceanography).
 An open source project project is already under way to use the same mesh generation technology for a Python version of OceanMesh2D to build industrial-grade meshes of coastal oceans [@roberts2019oceanmesh2d].

- We expect future extensions of the program to introduce better domain decomposition algorithms to improve parallel performance, and support for periodic mesh generation.
+We expect future extensions of the program to introduce better domain decomposition algorithms to improve parallel performance.

 # Acknowledgements